circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 *[Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) > Using Google Container Engine*

-In order to use Google Cloud, you will need to ensure that the [Google Cloud SDK](https://cloud.google.com/sdk/) is installed on your primary container as described in the following sections:
+In order to deploy to Google Kubernetes Engine, you must install the [Google Cloud SDK](https://cloud.google.com/sdk/) in your primary container.

-* TOC
-{:toc}

 ## Prerequisites